nss-evening-cohort-7/notes/weeks/Week1.md

 #### [Debugger](https://docs.microsoft.com/en-us/visualstudio/debugger/debugger-feature-tour)
 If you're not using the debugger already then **_START NOW_**.
 It is the single greatest tool a programmer can use.
 When you want to `console.log(something)`, now you will use a debugger instead.
 Even [in JavaScript](https://stackoverflow.com/a/66431). **Seriously, I never want to see another `console.log()` again.**
 - Yellow arrow is the point of execution.
-The highlighted line has not been executed.
+The highlighted line has not been executed yet.
 - Call Stack shows current code path at point of execution.
 - Locals, Immediate Window, & Watch.
 	> Also, hovering over variables and using the mouse, but why do that when you have [hotkeys](http://visualstudioshortcuts.com/2017/) and search (<kbd>Ctrl</kbd>+<kbd>Q</kbd>)?